makigas/makigas.es/CONTRIBUTING.md

 Therefore, **always provide tests for your code**.
 There are model tests, controller tests, even integration tests check that the generated HTML code works as expected.
-Pull requests that don't provide tests and that don't have a way for prodiving it may be closed.
+Pull requests that don't provide tests and that refuse to cooperate in this rule may be closed.

-### Always link to a tracking issue on a pull request
+### 2.5 Always link to a tracking issue on a pull request

 Because you made a tracking issue, right?
 Untracked pull requests may be closed.

+To link to a tracking issue on GitHub, type `#` followed by the number for the issue.
+So if your tracking issue is number 55, provide a link to the issue by adding `#55` into your pull request description, so that a link is generated.